NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          \- **DSE**: "conditioned space" if ``FractionHeatLoadServed`` is 1, otherwise "unconditioned space"

   .. [#] HVACDistribution type must be :ref:`hydronic_distribution` (type: "radiator", "baseboard", "radiant floor", "radiant ceiling", or "water loop") or :ref:`air_distribution` (type: "fan coil").
-         If the shared boiler has "water loop" distribution, a :ref:`hvac_heatpump_wlhp` must also be specified.
+         If the shared boiler has "water loop" distribution, a :ref:`hvac_hp_water_loop` must also be specified.
          Note: The choice of hydronic distribution type does not currently affect simulation results; it is currently only used to know if there's an attached water loop heat pump or not.
   .. [#] HeatingSystemFuel choices are "electricity", "natural gas", "fuel oil", "fuel oil 1", "fuel oil 2", "fuel oil 4", "fuel oil 5/6", "diesel", "propane", "kerosene", "coal", "coke", "bituminous coal", "wood", or "wood pellets".
   .. [#] The sum of all ``FractionHeatLoadServed`` (across all HVAC systems) must be less than or equal to 1.